Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 A curve can only become a maxcurve at intersections of the curves, since the radii of two covering disks will be equal at an intersection.
+We refer to a piece of curve between intersections as an \emph{arc}.
 If we take the arrangement of all maxcurves, we still get an arrangement of complexity $O(n^6)$.
 It takes $O(n^7)$ time to compute this arrangement, since we need to check if an arc is a maxcurve only at a single time for every arc in the arrangement.
 As we take all maxcurve arcs, we know that we keep only the parts of the initial arrangement where the maximum radius of a solution is represented.
 The lower envelope of this arrangement will therefore show the maximum radius of an optimum solution at any point in time for this instance of the Euclidean 2-center problem.
+See Figure~\ref{fig:unstable-algorithm} for a visualization of an input instance and the corresponding arrangements.

 Finding the lower envelope of this arrangement takes $O(\lambda_{s+1}(n^6)\log(n))$ time when every pair of curves intersects at most $s$ times with each other~\cite{hershberger89}, where $\lambda_s(n)$ is the maximum length of a Davenport–Schinzel sequence of order $s$ with $n$ distinct values~\cite{Sharir1995davenport}.
 The time needed to compute the lower envelope is dominated by the $O(n^7)$ time we spend on computing the arrangement of maxcurves itself.